 There has been a popular rise in the 24-hour gym and the pay as you go concept but some people just don’t like the environment.
 As a result, there has been a big increase in YouTube and Instagram bloggers teaching no-equipment workouts that can be modified for all abilities and places.
 The beauty of bodyweight exercises is that they can be done almost anywhere, saving money and time in the process.
 The most common of these exercises are lunges, squats, burpies and planks.

 High intensity interval training (HIIT) has become a popular way to burn fat, improve endurance and build strength.
 It has strong connections with Cross-fit and has seen recent success due to its ability of burning calories in a short amount of time.
 Most gyms now offer a variety of levels of HIIT classes and along with plenty of celebrity videos and routines, there is plenty of variety.
+If you want to get the most out of HIIT, check out Rave Reviews for nutritional product recommendations.

 The number of fitness professionals and advocates has spiked over the past few years, especially with the rise of celebrity statuses, social media users and the need to be healthy.
 People are now looking to health professionals to help improve body and mind, from diets to attitudes, these skills are increasingly in demand.